|City of Clarkson Valley

 We are a residential community comprised of thirteen subdivisions.
 There are two schools; Marquette High School and Crestview Middle School, along with Forest Hills Country Club; First Church of Christ, Scientist; St. John's Mercy Medical and Physicians Office Building in our City.
 Each subdivision has its own set of Indentures, which is the set of rules concerning landscaping, fencing, annual assessments, etc. The City enforces its zoning ordinances, such as lot size and setback requirements, but each subdivision’s Board of Trustees handles the administration of its Indentures.
 Each subdivision owns and maintains its own roads, sidewalks, and retention ponds.

 The philosophy of Clarkson Valley has always been “Less government is good government.”
 The basic objectives of the City are protection of individual safety; property values; and the environment.
 This translates into ordinances for: police protection for individuals and property, zoning ordinances for property values, and residential trash collection.
-Currently, the City contracts with St. Louis County for police protection and with Meridian Waste for trash collection.
+Currently, the City contracts with Chesterfield for police protection and with Waste Management for trash collection.

-The City of Clarkson Valley's annual budget will range between $770,000 and $900,000.
+The City of Clarkson Valley's annual budget is just under $900,000.
 The current budget is provided on this website.
 The City is a “pool city”, which means that it shares in the sales tax collected from all of the pool cities in St. Louis County.
 Sales tax provides about half of the City’s income.
 Some other sources of income are real estate taxes; state gasoline tax (share); franchise utility fees; and traffic fines.
-The current real estate tax rate is 12.9 cents per $100 of assessed valuation--assessment made by St. Louis County, Assessor’s Office.
+The current real estate tax rate is 12.8 cents per $100 of assessed valuation--assessment made by St. Louis County, Assessor’s Office.
 For more information regarding your taxes, see St. Louis County Real Estate website http://revenue.stlouisco.com/IAS/.

 Once again, I hope that you will enjoy living in Clarkson Valley.